DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/scrolling/mode.md

 - **Virtual**
 This mode is an alternative to paging where pages are loaded when they get into the viewport and removed once they leave it.
 Use this mode if a user should be able to scroll data by pages.

+    [note] While scrolling in **virtual** mode, gray boxes can appear when the widget renders data.
+This happens when the data is being loaded from a remote data source or when a local data source has a heavy structure, for example, it has templates, too many columns for your device, etc. This is normal behavior.
+    Refer to the [Rendering Optimization](/Documentation/Guide/Widgets/DataGrid/Enhance_Performance_on_Large_Datasets/#Rendering_Optimization) article to learn how to optimize data rendering.

 - **Infinite**
 This mode is an alternative to paging where each next page is loaded once the scrollbar reaches the end of its scale.
 Use this mode if a user should scroll data gradually, from the first to the last page.